jonnyjackson26/learn-markdown-game/README.md

-make the markdowngame 3 components horziontally resizable accesibility. sjhould be able to press enter and go to next level make logo clickable to go home
+make the markdowngame 3 components horziontally resizable accesibility. sjhould be able to press enter and go to next level make logo clickable to go home ignore case and split the input to match output

 make certificate